rakshitha2002/100-days-of-python/task.md

-# Day12 - Vowel and Consonant Check
+# Day13 - Fibonacci Numbers

-- Complete the function on the Day_012.py
+- Complete the ``` fibonacciNumberGenerator() ``` function on the Day_013.py.
-- Get charater as the parameter
+- Get N as the parameter.
-- Check weather given letter is vowel or consonant?
+- Generate N fibonacci number series.
-- return True if vowel else False
+- return final series as list

 > Note : To perform test cases please run ``` python test.py ``` or directly open test.py and run.
 ---